FIDELISSANYA/assignment2_resubmission/README.md

  + [Authors Info](#author-Info)

  ## Description
- <p>This is  a website that allows the user to enter his or birthday credentials and outputs the results depending on thei gender Akan names.</p>
+ <p>This is  a website that allows the user to enter his or birthday credentials and outputs the results depending on their gender Akan names.</p>

  ## Installation